 A couple of papers demonstrate the utility of the XMM-ESAS analysis procedures.
 Snowden et al. 2004, ApJ,610,1182 Presented a serendipitous observation of solar wind charge exchange (SWCX) X-ray emission while Snowden et al. 2008, A&A, 478, 615 presented a catalog of galaxy clusters with their flux, temperature, and abundance radial profiles.

-The XMM-ESAS users guide can be downloaded from the GOF at: xmm-esas-v13.pdf.
+The XMM-ESAS users guide can be downloaded from the GOF at: xmm-esas-v13.pdf or viewed on-line.
 The document is in the process of being revised for the SAS V13 release but is not quite finished, but this partially upadted version is better than the old one as things changed significantly.

 If problems arise or if the results look odd, please contact the GSFC GOF Helpdesk at: firstname.lastname@example.org.
 Suggestions for improving the software or documentation are also welcome.